 An interdisciplinary minor in Women Studies consists of 18 credit hours of courses in gender topics offered by various departments and approved by the director of Women Studies.
-The 18 credits must include WS 201, Introduction to Women Studies, WS 401 Feminist Thought, and one additional upper division course.
+The 18 credits must include WS 2201, Introduction to Women Studies, WS 4439 Feminism and Equality in World History.

 - WS 1160 Rape Agression Defense

 - ART 4423 Nineteeth-Century Art